shubhi-garg27/ClimateSphere/ClimateSphere.md

 * Smart Homes
 * Research Laboratories

-ClimateSphere demonstrates how modern IoT technologies can combine environmental sensing, wireless mesh networking, and intelligent automation to create more
+ClimateSphere demonstrates how modern IoT technologies can combine environmental sensing, wireless mesh networking, and intelligent automation to create more comfortable and energy-efficient indoor spaces.

 # 2. Technical Architecture